How the Financial Times Democratizes Workflows and Keeps in Control of Image Rights

 The Financial Times is the world's leading business publication, operating globally with offices in London, New York, Hong Kong and Manila, to name a few.
-In this interview, we spoke to Andrew Watkins, Senior Developer (Editorial Technology), to discover how the world-famous publication has transformed its workflows and solved issues with image rights, using web-based Digital Asset Management.
+In this interview, we spoke to Andrew Watkins, Senior Developer (2020), to discover how the world-famous publication has transformed its workflows and solved issues with image rights, using web-based Digital Asset Management.

 What is your role at the Financial Times?

 I’m the Senior Developer (Editorial Technology), so I work with the content management team and the systems used to produce the newspapers print and online content.
 The role has grown more over the last few years, and about 5 years ago Digital Asset Management was added to that as well.

 How has your experience of working with a DAM been?

 We had a DAM system that was managed externally and we’d had that since 1999, but it was getting very old and the user-base was limited to about 30 people.
 We’re a global organization with offices in London, New York, Manila, Hong Kong and elsewhere, and the old system just didn’t really scale.
 Because it was installed in 1999, it was a desktop application and we had massive latency problems.
 People in Hong Kong and Manila couldn’t use it as it took up to 15 minutes to upload an image.
 It was a big issue.
 It could only be used in London, so we started looking for a replacement.

 What specific features were you looking for in a replacement DAM?